-As of December 31, 2022, the plant construction work has been largely completed with completion of foundation work at flotation area, reagents area, concentrate thickener area and pipe rack.
+As of December 31, 2022, the plant construction work has been largely completed with completion of foundation work at flotation area, reagents area, concentrate thickener area and pipe rack despite there was a delay in the delivery of concentrate filter press which arrived in mid-November 2022.
 Other foundation work at filter press building, water recovery thickener and flocculants plant area were completed in Q1 FY2023.
-There was a delay in the delivery of concentrate filter press which arrived in mid-November 2022.
-Assembly work progressed immediately after the arrival of filter press.
-Cabling and piping work and mechanical equipment installation are in progress during the quarter.
-In addition to the flotation plant construction, most ancillary buildings have been completed except for the permanent concentrate shed.
-Mechanical installation has been completed except for weighbridge which is on-going.
+Cabling and piping work and mechanical equipment installation completed.
+As of March 31, 2023, construction had been completed except for weighbridge, bagging system and concentrate storage shed construction which are still in progress.